vinteumorg/Floresta/doc/rpc/getrawtransaction.md

 ## Notes

-- This function only works for in-wallet transactions.
+- This function only works for transactions that are cached inside the watch-only wallet.